Harvey P. Greenspan: Research

 Greenspan's academic career began with an investigation of waves on beaches (with G. F. Carrier).
 The result of this investigation, a now classical exact solution of the nonlinear theory, established conditions for the breaking of waves and as such remains a key element of tsunami research.

-His study of the interaction of fluids and electromagnetism, was among the earliest in the field of magneto-hydrodynamics to describe the structure and role of the complex boundary layers, and the upstream precursor caused by the propagation of Alfvén waves.
+His study of the interaction of fluids and electromagnetism was among the earliest in the field of magneto-hydrodynamics to describe the structure and role of the complex boundary layers, and the upstream precursor caused by the propagation of Alfvén waves.

 In 1962, motivated by a technological difficulty with a fluid gyroscope, Greenspan initiated an inquiry of rotating fluids.
 The result of which, was a complete and compact theory, supported by simple yet profound experiments.
 These experiments demonstrated counter-intuitive results regarding propagation of inertial waves and the flow-control exercised by boundary layers.
 In particular, the paper on spin-up, with L.N.
 Howard, is among the most often cited in the literature.
 His research monograph on this subject, continues to stimulate research and to support scientific and technological applications.

-To assist cancer researchers, Dr. Greenspan formulated a theory of tissue fluid dynamics to explain the growth, form, and function of tumor nodules.
+To assist cancer researchers, Greenspan formulated a theory of tissue fluid dynamics to explain the growth, form, and function of tumor nodules.

-Scientific interests and industrial experience was synthesized in a patent for a centrifuge that separates, sorts and fractionates different particle species of a mixture in a truly continuous manner by means of an internal cascade of particle/flow diversions.
+Scientific interests and industrial experience were synthesized in a patent for a centrifuge that separates, sorts and fractionates different particle species of a mixture in a truly continuous manner by means of an internal cascade of particle/flow diversions.
 He successfully constructed a patented prototype of an industrial machine at MIT that demonstrated the feasibility of the basic concept.